 When I first saw the pool and how deep it was, I questioned whether I was going to cross it.
-As I peeked closer at the upper waterfall, I knew I had to.
+As I peeked closer at the upper waterfall, I knew I kinda had to.

-The water here is about waist deep and dark.
+As I stand in the middle of that pool to take these two photos (on different days, hence the lighting), the water here is about waist deep and dark.
 There is nothing in it, but I really dislike going through water where I cannot see the bottom.